Azure-Samples/cognitive-services-speech-sdk/scenarios/full-duplex-bot/readme.md

          - `SPEECH_RESOURCE_ID`
          - `AZURE_OPENAI_ENDPOINT`
          - `AZURE_CLIENT_ID` (optional)
+      4. Choose SR provider (optional).
+We support Azure real-time SR and Azure fast transcription as the SR provider.
+If you want to use Azure fast transcription, you need to set the following env variable:
+         - `SPEECH_RECOGNIZER_PROVIDER` to `azure-fast-transcription`

    5. Get the ingress DNS of the WebSocket server, and set it in the webpage.
       1. `WEBSOCKET_URL`